 Daily detox: Experts agree that hydration is the key to helping out your kidneys.
 “Kidneys need a lot of good healthy fluid — lots of water especially — for them to function properly,” says Alex Jamieson, author of The Great American Detox Diet.
 While individual needs may vary, the Institute of Medicine, an independent research organization offering evidence-based advice to policymakers, health professionals and the public, recommends between 90 and 125 ounces of water each day.
 Other healthy beverages include diluted fruit juices and herbal tea.
 Avoid undoing all your good work by loading up on chemicals that leach water from your body, such as caffeine and alcohol.

 You can ease the stress on your kidneys by adopting healthy habits that lower your blood pressure, such as getting some exercise each day and limiting your sodium intake — this is especially helpful for those who have sodium-sensitive high blood pressure.

 Because high levels of LDL cholesterol can affect kidney function, you’ll want to emphasize healthy foods that can help reduce those levels (walnuts and almonds, tuna and salmon) — plus eat lots of brightly colored fruits and veggies, which help fight the inflammation that can drive up LDL.
 You’ll also want to reduce your intake of unhealthy fats.
 That means going easy on the bacon and sausage, as well as many premade baked goods and snacks that often contain both trans and saturated fats.
-(For more on good and bad fats, see “Fat Chance” in the January/February 2006 archives.)
+(For more on good and bad fats, see “Fat Chance”.)